Power Rankings: Penguins keep precarious hold on No. 1

 "We've always said to our players, we have to be a team that generates offense in different ways," Sullivan said on Sunday.
 "Moving forward, our hope is that we do a better job controlling territory so we don't have to rely on [the counterattack] as much."

-The Penguins may have jumped out to a 2-0 series lead against the Washington Capitals -- and maintained their perch as Stanley Cup favorites in our weekly rankings -- but that standing is precarious if Pittsburgh doesn't round out its offensive game.
+The Penguins might have jumped out to a 2-0 series lead against the Washington Capitals -- and maintained their perch as Stanley Cup favorites in our weekly rankings -- but that standing is precarious if Pittsburgh doesn't round out its offensive game.

 Here's a look at where all eight playoff teams stand midway through the second round: